 With ties to ancient goddesses and legendary poets, believed by some to be the inspiration for Ithaca in Homer’s Odyssey, Lefkada is a cultural jewel.
 Traditional villages, as yet unmarred by the tourism industry, line the coast, flanked by stunning beaches.

-Lefkada Town is the capital city of Lefkada.
-Located in the northeast corner of the island, right by the causeway connecting Lefkada to the mainland, making this an ideal place to stay if you want to explore more of the country.
+Lefkada Town (also known as Lefkas) is the administrative and commercial capital city of Lefkada.
+Located in the northeast tip of the island, right by the causeway connecting Lefkada to the mainland, making this an ideal place to stay if you want to explore more of the island.

-Opened in 2002, the Lefkada Marina has become a focal point of the island’s growing tourist trade.
-Here you can find a variety of contemporary shops, bars, and restaurants, catering to the growing tourist interest in the area.
+Opened in 2002, the Lefkada Marina where many luxurious yachts docked, has become a focal point of the island’s growing tourist trade.
+Here you can find a variety of contemporary shops, tavernas, cafes, bars, and restaurants, catering to the growing tourist interest in the area.